 In 1972, Corbett finished as runner-up in the heavyweight novice class in the Dublin, Ireland, city and county boxing championships.
 Over the years, Corbett studied and practiced Shotokan karate, Pai Lum Kung-Fu, judo, iaijutsu/iaido, jojutsu and other forms of fighting arts and self-defense.
 He has worked as a bouncer and doorman in South Florida having gained extensive experience in street level confrontations.

-Corbett, 66, is a pesco-vegetarian who continues to train in his three primary arts as well as practice daily yoga, Qigong and zazen (Zen Buddhist meditation).
+Corbett, 72, is a pesco-vegetarian who continues to train in his three primary arts as well as practice daily yoga, Qigong and zazen (Zen Buddhist meditation).
 A journalist and former radio personality, Corbett has shifted his focus to authoring several books.
+He is pleased with what he offers his training partners on and off the mat- peace.
 He lives with his wife, Stephanie, in the Hill Section of Scranton, where they cultivate a Japanese Zen garden and grow abundant peace.